Legacy of our founder Linda Shoer:

 In 1999, Dr. Shoer passed away at the young age of 57, leaving her legacy, her company, in the care of her two sisters (both now passed), her collaborator Dr. Hans Bigalke and three trusted employees, Dr. Karen Crawford, Dr. Linda Eaton, and Ms. Debra Booth; all are now retired and remain on the Board of Directors.
 The company Dr. Shoer built still flourishes and is now run by a strong team of employees, who value our commitment to quality and the tight employee community.

-Dr. Shoer’s presence is still strongly felt, and the company has remained a majority woman-owned and operated business.
+Dr. Shoer’s presence is still strongly felt throughout the company.
 In an era of takeovers and transition, List Labs is true to its founding focus.
 Today, the catalog offers over 100 products including toxins, peptides, antibodies, and lipopolysaccharides.
 Many of our employees have worked together for decades.
 In 2008, we built out new laboratories, complete with state-of-the-art equipment, enabling us to work with toxins using the appropriate containment and to capitalize on the growing demand for contract manufacturing of cGMP bacterial products, including Live Biotherapeutic Products (LBP), for clinical trials.